Ratings Key (0-10)

-As Lithuania hasn’t yet whored itself out to stag parties and tourists, a trip to the two main cities Vilnius and Kaunas feel in nearly every way like a true local experience.
+As Lithuania hasn’t yet whored itself out to stag parties and tourists like other Baltic capitals, a trip to the two main cities Vilnius and Kaunas feel in nearly every way like a true local experience.
 In comparison to Riga in Latvia the centre is full of locals drinking in local pubs and brewery taps, which may on occasion have provisions for tourists and business travellers, but in large part serve the local population.
 It’s a great place to dive into and I came away from it with a very distinct impression of the scene.

-The diversity in style and the determined focus on beer drinking surprised me, as I naturally assumed it would be similar to Latvia which still appears to be in development.
-There are cellar bars, brewery tap brasseries, grungy dive bars, ramshackle folksy farmhouse places and some rather upmarket joints too.
+The diversity in style and the determined focus on beer drinking surprised me, as I naturally assumed it would be similar to Latvia whose scene still appears to be in development.
+Not so, there are cellar bars, brewery taps, grungy dive bars, ramshackle folksy farmhouse places and some rather upmarket joints too.

 Since Lithuania is in the eurozone, the beer is nowhere near as cheap as you may think so expect to pay 2 euros 50 as standard at the time of writing, though it was common enough to find places which dipped under 2 euros for a beer as well.
 The hike in price since joining the euro has been ably compensated for by the explosion in microbrewing, meaning the options in a lot of bars are varied and all above par in terms of quality.